QUESTIONS, ANSWERED PLAINLY

 By default, Guard does not auto-close your open positions — it blocks new entries and enforces discipline while leaving any open trades under your control.

-If Guard triggers a Disconnect (L5), you can optionally configure Guard to automatically close all open positions at the moment the pause activates.
-This is an opt-in setting; if not enabled, positions remain open and you manage them manually through your broker.
+On any Trading Pause or Disconnect rule, you can optionally tick an auto-flatten checkbox so Guard closes all open positions for you the moment that pause or disconnect fires.
+This is an opt-in setting (off by default); if not enabled, positions remain open and you can always exit them yourself through your broker.

 See the full list of Guard trigger conditions and response levels.